voxpupuli/puppet-icinga2/README.md

 }
 ```

-Set `manage_package` to false means that all package aren't handeld by the module included the IDO packages.
+Setting `manage_package` to false means that all package aren't handeld by the module included the IDO packages.

 ### Enabling Features